mymi14s/django-paystack/README.md

 ## <a href="https://www.ghorz.com">Ghorz.com</a>

 This is a reusable django >= 2 library that makes it very easy to hook up Paystack purchase button to your site/app.
 It helps with the verification of the transaction and is highly conifgurable.
-This work was derived from <a href="https://github.com/gbozee/django-paystack">Gbozee Django Paystack</a> with some modification.
+This work was derived from <a href="https://github.com/gbozee/django-paystack">Gbozee Django Paystack</a> with extended features and modification.

 Usage: